-The type of radiotherapy most often used to treat stomach cancer is external beam radiation therapy (ERBT).
-ERBT sends radiation from a machine outside the body.
-It is like getting an X-ray, except that it lasts longer.
+The type of radion most often used to treat stomach cancer is external beam radiation therapy (ERBT).
+ERBT sends radiation from a machine outside of your body.
+It’s like getting an X-ray, except it lasts longer.

 There are 2 other methods of giving the treatment.
-They are:
+They include:

 Three-dimensional (3-D) conformal radiation therapy.
 This aims radiation from several directions.
-This can lessen the side effects on healthy tissue.
+This can lessen the damage to nearby healthy tissue.

 Intensity-modulated radiation therapy (IMRT).
-IMRT uses a computer to send radiation to specific areas.
-This also can lessen the side effects on healthy tissue.
+IMRT uses a computer to send certain doses (intensities) of radiation to specific areas of the tumor.
+This also can reduce the damage to nearby healthy tissue.

-Before your first treatment, you’ll have an appointment to plan for the treatment.
+Before your first treatment, you’ll have an appointment to plan for it.
 This is called simulation.
 During this appointment:

 You’ll lie on a table while a radiation therapist uses a machine to find exactly where the radiation will be aimed.
 The therapist may mark your skin with tiny dots of permanent ink.
 These are used to aim the radiation at the exact same place each time.

-You may also have CT scans or other imaging to help locate the cancer.
+You may also have computed tomography (CT) scans or other imaging tests to help locate the cancer.

 A plastic mold of your body may be made for some types of ERBT.
 The mold help you stay in the same position for each treatment.

 You’ll receive ERBT at a hospital or clinic.
 You likely will not have to stay overnight.
 You may receive treatment 5 days a week.
 This may last for a few weeks or several months.
 The length of time depends on the type and dose of radiation recommended by your radiation oncologist.